Reducing our emissions and improving energy efficiency

 New technology benefits the society

-Our zero CO2 emissions factory in Romania started commercial production of passenger car tires in 2025.
-Benefits to society of the avoided CO2 emissions are estimated at 91,800 euros per one million tires manufactured there.
+Our zero-CO2-emissions (Scope 1 & 2) factory in Romania started tire deliveries in 2025.
+Benefits to society of the avoided CO2 emissions are estimated at 76,200 euros per one million tires manufactured there.
 The estimation is based on the following figures:

 - The average weight of a passenger car tire is 10 kg

-- In 2024, the CO2e emissions (Scope 1 and 2) intensity of our tire factories was 153 kg CO2e per ton of tires produced
+- In 2025, the CO2e emissions (Scope 1 and 2) intensity of our tire factories in Finland and US was 127 kg CO2e per ton of tires produced

 - The social cost of carbon is estimated at €60 per ton of CO2e emissions.